wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-images.md

 ## Working with images

 You can use the Azure Command-Line Interface (CLI) for Mac, Linux, and Windows or Azure PowerShell module to manage the images available to your Azure subscription.
-You also can use the Azure portal for some image tasks, but the command line gives you more options.
+You also can use the Azure Management Portal for some image tasks, but the command line gives you more options.

-For information about using these tools with Resource Manager deployments, see [Navigating and Selecting Azure Virtual Machine images with PowerShell and the Azure CLI](resource-groups-vm-searching.md).
+For information about using these tools with Resource Manager deployments, see [Navigating and Selecting Azure Virtual Machine images with PowerShell and the Azure CLI](/documentation/articles/resource-groups-vm-searching).

 For examples of using the tools in a classic deployment:

-- For CLI, see "Commands to manage your Azure virtual machine images" in [Using the Azure CLI for Mac, Linux, and Windows with Azure Service Management](virtual-machines-command-line-tools.md)
+- For CLI, see "Commands to manage your Azure virtual machine images" in [Using the Azure CLI for Mac, Linux, and Windows with Azure Service Management](/documentation/articles/virtual-machines-command-line-tools)
 - For Azure PowerShell, see the following list of commands.
-For an example of finding an image to create a VM, see "Step 3: Determine the ImageFamily" in [Use Azure PowerShell to create and preconfigure Windows-based Virtual Machines](virtual-machines-ps-create-preconfigure-windows-vms.md)
+For an example of finding an image to create a VM, see "Step 3: Determine the ImageFamily" in [Use Azure PowerShell to create and preconfigure Windows-based Virtual Machines](/documentation/articles/virtual-machines-ps-create-preconfigure-windows-vms)

 -	**Get all images**:`Get-AzureVMImage`returns a list of all the images available in your current subscription: your images as well as those provided by Azure or partners.
 This means you might get a large list.
 The next examples show how to get a shorter list.
 -	**Get image families**:`Get-AzureVMImage | select ImageFamily` gets a list of image families by showing strings **ImageFamily** property.